How to Profit in the Self-Storage Business: Getting Started

 Important Things No One Else Will Tell You

-The first thing relates to banks.
+The first thing is about banks.
 Banks often have two very restrictive loan covenants that can be very detrimental for a new self storage business.
 One is a debt service coverage ratio (DSCR) that is required before they will convert the construction loan to a permanent loan.
 Typically a DSCR of 1 means you can pay all your bills and loan payment without putting any additional money into your business.
 You can look up the definition of DSCR but each bank may have a slightly different calculation.

 Often banks require a DSCR of 1.25 or even 1.3 before they convert your construction loan to a permanent loan.
 This might be possible for some commercial real estate developments where they have clients signed upped to rent the majority of the space prior construction.
 Typically a self storage will not meet a DSCR of 1.25 until you are over 60% or more rented.
 If you do not meet this ratio they can and will ask for you to repay the loan immediately or provide significant additional money to reduce the amount borrowed so you meet the required DSCR.
 In your initial negotiations with the bank you need to either make sure there is either no DSCR requirements or it is low ( 1.1) and you have a significant time period ( 1-2 years) to reach it.